- Set the

 - Click Submit.

-Attaching volumes to pods
+Attach volumes to Pods

+After you create your PVC, the next step is to make it available to a workload by attaching it to a Pod.
 To attach a Distributed File volume to a Pod, specify themountPath and name under the volumeMounts stanza.
 Then, specify the volumes.name and the persistentVolumeClaim.claimName as shown in the following example:

 sample-shared-fs-pod.yaml